-If a single home, by switching to smart irrigation, can save water (more than all of its low flow faucets, showers and toilets combined), imagine how much water you could save with smart irrigation when you are irrigating landscapes on 100 million square feet of real estate.
+If a single home, by switching to smart irrigation, can save enough water (more than all of its low flow faucets, showers and toilets combined), imagine how much water you could save enough water with smart irrigation when you are irrigating landscapes on 100 million square feet of real estate.
 Could the savings be nationally significant?
-Can enough water be saved to support enough food for a small nation?
+Can we save enough water to support enough food for a small nation?
 That’s what one major U.S. bank set out to discover.

 During their strategic planning for sustainable practices, the company discovered landscaping for their corporate real estate portfolio was an area where substantial savings could be made.
 With their national network of branches and business campuses covering a combined 100 million square feet, those savings would both improve their bottom line and improve their environmental contribution.